vb-consulting/Norm.net/Documentation/reference/options.md

 Assert.Equal("foobar", result.FooBar);
 ```

+---

 ### NpgsqlEnableSqlRewriting

 > **PostgreSQL only feature**

-- This feature requires `Npgsql` data access provider with version 6 or higher.
+- This feature requires the `Npgsql` data access provider with version 6 or higher.

 - This option only has an impact if it is set before any `Npgsql` command is executed.